nautobot/go-nautobot/docs/ControllerManagedDeviceGroup.md

 ### NewControllerManagedDeviceGroup

-`func NewControllerManagedDeviceGroup(objectType string, display string, url string, naturalSlug string, name string, controller BulkWritableControllerManagedDeviceGroupRequestController, radioProfiles []BulkWritableCableRequestStatus, wirelessNetworks []BulkWritableCableRequestStatus, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *ControllerManagedDeviceGroup`
+`func NewControllerManagedDeviceGroup(objectType string, display string, url string, naturalSlug string, name string, controller BulkWritableControllerManagedDeviceGroupRequestController, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *ControllerManagedDeviceGroup`

 NewControllerManagedDeviceGroup instantiates a new ControllerManagedDeviceGroup object This constructor will assign default values to properties that have it defined,